This might be the crispiest, crunchiest, yummiest granola I’ve ever made! It’s easy-peasy and if you do 2 simple things:

 - If you don’t like maple syrup, substitute a good raw honey.

 - Use your favorite dried fruit.
-Figs, dates, golden raisins, dried apricots…all of those will work.
+Figs, dates, golden raisins, dried apricots, dried cherries…all of those will work.

 - If you let the granola cool without touching it, you’ll get more chunks, almost like oatmeal cookies!